U22099/U22099/README.md

 - 🔭 I currently finished a project [Zephyr](https://zephyr-chat.onrender.com)

-- 🌱 I'm currently learning **Socket.Io, Nextjs, Firebase...**
+- 🌱 I'm currently learning **Postgres, prisma, docker, encore, graphql**

 - 👯 I’m looking to collaborate on any project, you do.

-- 👨‍💻 you can view my portfolio at [https://u22099.github.io/Portfolio2](https://u22099.github.io/Portfolio2)
+- 👨‍💻 you can view my portfolio [here](https://u22099.github.io/Portfolio)

 - 💬 Ask me about **react, nextjs, firebase, mern**